sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 - Visual Studio Code.
 - Elixir VS Code extension.

-We will also install some packages, which will come later when we get to the...
+We will also install some packages, which will come later when we get to the dependencies section.

-The installation and setup will be focus towards the Windows operating system.
+The installation and setup will be focused on the Windows operating system.
 Still, a similar process can be used for macOS or Unix-like platforms.

 ## 1. Elixir
 We will first install the latest stable release of the Elixir programming language.
 We can head to the official [Elixir website downloads page for Windows](https://elixir-lang.org/install.html#windows).
 We will click on [Download the installer](https://github.com/elixir-lang/elixir-windows-setup/releases/download/v2.4/elixir-websetup.exe).
 Once we have it, we'll run the executable and follow the steps below:

 - If we have Microsoft Defender enabled, it will probably tell us that the installation is not secure.
 We will omit this warning and initialize the installer.
 - We will select the latest release (*they're sorted from newest to oldest*), which at the time of this article, should be `1.14.2`.
 - We will then select the version for the type of CPU architecture we have (*32-bit or 64-bit*).
-If we're working on a recent computer model, we will most probably have to install the 64-bit version.
+If we're working on a recent computer model, we may have to install the 64-bit version.
 If unsure, we can always check our system architecture.
 - The Elixir installer will automatically install the Erlang language, so we don't have to worry about that.
 Once we're prompted with the Erlang installation, we will select:
 	- `Erlang`
 	- `Associations`
 	- `Erlang Documentation`
-- Once the installation concludes, we will be asked if we want to add Erlang, Elixir and `escripts` to  `PATH`.
-We will select yes to all (*this is important because if we don't select this, our system will not be able to find the required executables for each language*).
+- Once the installation concludes, we will be asked if we want to add Erlang, Elixir, and `escripts` to `PATH`.
+We will select yes to all (*this is important because if we don't select this, our system will be unable to find the required executables for each language*).

 We can verify our Elixir installation by opening a new PowerShell prompt and typing the following: